ssbc/ssb-db2/README.md

 database.
 In the callback will be the stored message (id, timestamp, value = original message) or err.

-### addBatch(msgValues, cb)

-Similar to `add`, but you can pass an array of many message values, and they will be validated in parallel and then added to the database.

 ### addOOO(msgValue, cb)

 Validate without checking the previous link and add to db.
 Useful for